rix4uni/vulntechfinder/README.md

 - Start with `--parallel 10` and increase based on system resources
 - Use `--verbose` for debugging when first setting up commands
-- Combine with `techx` for optimal technology detection
+- Combine with `techfinder` for optimal technology detection
 - Use `--output` to save all results for later analysis
 - Test commands directly before using with vulntechfinder

 ## 🔧 Troubleshooting

-- Ensure `techx` is installed and in PATH for automatic tech detection
+- Ensure `techfinder` is installed and in PATH for automatic tech detection
 - Verify your command template works when `{tech}` is manually replaced
 - Use `--verbose` to see detailed processing information
-- Check that input formats match expected JSON structure when piping techx output
+- Check that input formats match expected JSON structure when piping techfinder output